 Garner State park is very family friendly.
 Which is great when considering locations in Texas where you can elope that offer a wide range of accessibility.

 There are easily accessible hikes that still offer great views, people of any age can make.
 They even have a few paved trails for handicap accessibility.
 So if you have kiddos that either you’re carrying on your back or that might be too young for a 3 mile hike, or it’s super important for your grandparents to be there with you but hiking is a concern, Garner’s got you covered 🙂

 Go Big (Bend) or go home.
 The mother of what Texas has to offer for destination weddings, in my opinion!

 There are SO MANY options at Big Bend.
-The picture above is an iconic spot at Big Bend but there is a lot of variety, mountain views (yes.
+There is a lot of variety, mountain views (yes.
 MOUNTAINS. in Texas!
-What?), canyons, thriving wild life, hot springs, desert, rivers, and an unbeatable view of the night sky…. to name a few.
-You could easily make this a two (or more) day elopement adventure and explore the variety Big Bend has to offer!
-Learn more adventures you can consider with this amazing post HERE.
+What?), canyons, thriving wildlife, hot springs, desert, rivers, and an unbeatable view of the night sky.

 Marfa is another “nearby” city that has some really fun and alternative lodging as well, about an hour and a half drive (and probably on your way back home)!
-The renovated RVs at El Cosmico has been on my bucket list for years now!
+The renovated RVs at El Cosmico has been on my bucket list for years now (I’m a sucker for vintage trailers)!
 They host music festivals and workshops that elevate mind, body, and creative spirit.
 This unique RV park provides a space to fully unplug and recharge.